Vodafone to ramp up investment as trading suffers

 "We are laying strong foundations for the future," Colao said.
 "The two years ahead will see the largest and fastest period of network investment in our 25-year history."

-Colao said he expected Vodafone's strongest rivals, likely to include Telefonica, Deutsche Telekom and Orange, to follow suit while smaller rivals would likely struggle.
+Colao said he expected Vodafone's strongest rivals, likely to include Telefonica (TEF.MC), Deutsche Telekom (DTEGn.DE) and Orange (ORAN.PA), to follow suit while smaller rivals would likely struggle.

 Moody's agreed: "Not many incumbent operators have the financial flexibility to match this, and the challengers ... have even less financial flexibility because of their high leverage."